-Although our current system of using wind turbines is new, wind energy is not a new concept.
+Although modern wind turbines are new technology, harnessing wind energy is not a new concept.

-Throughout history we’ve harnessed the wind’s energy, most notably through sail boats and windmills used to pump water and process grain (more wind energy facts).
+Throughout history we’ve harnessed the wind’s energy, with sail boats and windmills used to pump water and process grain.

-The most common wind electricity-generating method is using wind turbines.
+Turbines are the most common electricity-generating method.
 The wind turns large turbine blades, which spins a generator shaft and produces electricity (more about the parts of a wind turbine)

 Wind turbines come in all shapes and sizes, from large scale wind farms to small scale wind turbines used to power a single home or business.